 After analysis, it will scan the device and list all discovered data.

-MiniTool Mobile Recovery for Android Free Edition only allows users to recover 10 files each time.
-So, if you are recovering more than 10 photos, you'll be asked to purchase a license.
-Purchase here with enjoying DISCOUNTS.
-For more information about the Free Edition, please refer to Limits in MiniTool Mobile Recovery for Android Free.
+MiniTool Mobile Recovery for Android Free Edition only allows you to recover 10 files each time.
+So, if you are recovering more than 10 photos, you’ll be asked to purchase a license.

 Well, what if photos were saved on SD card of Android device?
 In this case, please choose Recover from SD-Card module.

 To recover deleted photos from SD card of Android, please follow these steps:

 Then, click Next to continue if your SD card has been connected to the computer.
 If not, connect and click Next.

 Next, select the SD card of your Android device from all listed removable devices and click Next.
 Since then, MiniTool Mobile Recovery for Android will analyze and scan the SD card, which may take some time if the SD card stores numerous files.

 After the scan, all files the program found will be shown.
 Just give check marks on photos you want to recover and click Recover button to save selected files to PC or removable devices.